egtann/migrate/README.md

 every run to ensure that no migration was inserted earlier in history and that no already-run migration file has changed via its checksum.

-`migrate` also takes a different approach to what it considers a migration.
-Most of the time to migrate the database you only need SQL, and `migrate` allows you to use standard SQL files.
-However when business requirements change, a database may need to restructure its data without losing any, and SQL may not be the best or easiest tool for the job.
-It's critical to include transformation steps like these in the migration history to achieve consistent state, so `migrate` allows you to use any program to perform migrations, such as go, python, node, or ruby.
-Simply add a `#!` (shebang) instruction to the top of the file to execute.
-The one exception is any `.go` file, which should not include a shebang instruction.

 Other tools for database migrations introduced the concept of "up" and "down" migrations.
 There are several drawbacks to that approach, but the biggest by far is the following: "down" migrations may incorrectly reverse an "up"